 The RRR component is the Debian revision number, and is specified by the Debian developer (or an individual user if he chooses to build the package himself).
 This number corresponds to the revision level of the Debian package, thus, a new revision level usually signifies changes in the Debian Makefile (debian/rules), the Debian control file (debian/control), the installation or removal scripts (debian/p*), or in the configuration files used with the package.

 The AAA component identifies the processor for which the package

 was built.
-This is commonly i386, which refers to chips
+This is commonly amd64, which refers to AMD64, Intel

-Debian FTP archives?, Section 6.7.
-For details, see the description of
+directories at the Debian FTP archives?, Section 6.7.
+For details, see the

 Specifics regarding the contents of a Debian control file are provided in the Debian Policy Manual, section 5, see What other documentation exists on and for a Debian system?, Section 12.1.

 Briefly, a sample control file is shown below for the Debian package hello: